 Expo 2020 Dubai is the Middle East World’s Expo.
 From October 1, 2021, until March 31, 2022, Dubai, in the United Arab Emirates (UAE), was the home to the World Expo.

-Initially, Expo 2020 was scheduled from October 2020 to April 2021, but it was delayed and rescheduled due to the pandemic.
-I think that the organizers preserve the event’s name, Expo 2020, rather than Expo 2021, due to the unprecedented nature of the event and the desire to create an unforgettable atmosphere.
+Originally, Expo 2020 was scheduled from October 2020 to April 2021, but it was delayed and rescheduled due to the pandemic.
+Imagine that!
+How has the pandemic turned our lives upside down?
+The organizers have preserved the event’s name, Expo 2020, rather than Expo 2021, due to the unprecedented nature of the event and the desire to create an unforgettable atmosphere.